 SHC hours are 2 p.m.- 5 p.m.
 Monday - Friday

-Appointments needed for afternoon well-visits.
+Appointments are needed for afternoon well-visits.
 Examples of services we offer in the afternoons include physicals, annual well-woman exams, STI testing, and tobacco-cessation consults.
-All information discussed and care received in the Student Health Center remains confidential between the student and his/her practitioners; however, please note that if a concern arises in which a student is considered to be a danger to him/herself or to others, confidentiality may be breached to access appropriate and immediate care for the student.
+All information discussed and care received in the SHC remains confidential between the student and his/her practitioners; however, please note that if a concern arises in which a student is considered to be a danger to him/herself or to others, confidentiality may be breached to access appropriate and immediate care for the student.

 All incoming, full-time undergraduate students, transfer students and all international students (including NSE and The Bridge Program) are required to submit a completed health form that includes a medical history, recent physical exam and documentation of certain required immunizations.
 International, Physician Assistant, and Midwifery students may require titers and proof of tuberculosis testing/treatment, if applicable.
 The health forms are included in the student’s admissions packet, are in the student health center and are online at the SHC website (www.philau.edu/healthservices).

-All full-time, undergraduate and international students pay an annual Student Health Fee that entitles access the Student Health Center as often as needed.
-Part-time and graduate students may opt to pay a semester Student Health Fee if they wish to utilize Student Health Services as long as they have submitted a completed health form.
+All undergraduate and international students are entitled to access the SHC as often as needed.
+Part-time and graduate students may utilize SHC services as long as they have submitted a completed health and vaccination form.

 Students are responsible for lab fees and prescription costs.
 Students who require additional or alternative treatment may be referred to local health care providers at their own expense.